melohan/looper/README.md

 > This website is a reproduction of
 > [Exercise Looper](https://stormy-plateau-54488.herokuapp.com)

-Looper is a website for creating exercises and answering questions.
-It also allows you to view the different answers.
+The aim of this project is to provide a platform for creating questions, answering them as a visitor and then consulting the different answers.
+It can be used for schools in the case of quizzes, it can also be used for surveys etc...
+The goal is simply to be able to observe the answers of the users.

 ### Authors